noam-honig/graphql-discussion-with-jycouet/README.md

 - Adding a nice log on db doesn't exist?
 - Field enum? to have db Enums?
 - Where to throw new GraphQLError(`Forbidden`)? (and all others?)
+- speak about ! or not... (db migration?!)

 ## Notes